ZachNagengast/LAION-Dalle-Scraper/README.md

+## ⚠️ Main repo has been moved to [LAION-AI/Discord-Scrapers](https://github.com/LAION-AI/Discord-Scrapers)

+This repo is now just for running backups

 # LAION-Dalle-Scraper

 Pipeline to scrape prompt + image url pairs from LAION `share-dalle-3` discord channel

 This is currently syncing to huggingface here: https://huggingface.co/datasets/laion/dalle-3-dataset